DoNotWantToGrowUp/donotwanttogrowup.github.io/_pages/about.md

    * iScience
    * Physica scripta
    * The European physical journal plus
+   * International journal of bifurcation and chaos in applied sciences and engineering
    * Journal of King Saud University Computer and Information Sciences
    * [Read More](https://orcid.org/0000-0003-4159-3132)